OYDA-Capstone/OYDA-Capstone/README.md

 Please replace the placeholders with your actual values and add more details as necessary.

 Now, you can use the `oydaInterface` instance to interact with your PostgreSQL database.
-For example to create a table:
+For example, to create a table:

 ```dart
 const tableName = 'test_table';